gp231982/todo-list-react-styled/README.md

 ## Description

-This is a simple react taskList application with interactions (adding new tasks, removing them, marking particular task done or not, marking all tasks done, hiding done tasks and showing them) created with create-react-app package (refactored from tasksList repository made in vanila js).
+This is a simple react-redux taskList application with interactions (adding new tasks, removing them, marking particular task done or not, marking all tasks done, hiding done tasks and showing them) created with create-react-app package (refactored from tasksList repository made in vanila js).

 https://gp231982.github.io/todo-list-react-styled/